Trump's 'America First' Agenda Marks Sharp Break In U.S. Economic Policy

 "Erasing national borders does not make people safer or more prosperous," Trump told supporters in Melbourne, Fla., this month.
 "It undermines democracy and trades away prosperity.
 We're giving it away."

-That philosophy not only guides the president's policies on immigration and national security, it is also steering an economic agenda that plays well with many of the Trump's most ardent supporters.
+That philosophy not only guides the president's policies on immigration and national security, it is also steering an economic agenda that plays well with many of Trump's most ardent supporters.

-"A lot of people here are pro-America and looking to support a president that finally says, 'I'm for you, the working man,' " said rally attendee James Evert.
+"A lot of people here are pro-America and looking to support a president that finally says, 'I'm for you, the working man,'" said rally attendee James Evert.
 "His No. 1 concern is Americans.
 Not for all the other people around the world."

 But turning nationalistic slogans into practice is easier said than done, as Trump discovered on one of his first days in office.
 During a discussion of restarting two stalled pipelines, Trump insisted his commerce secretary look for ways to include more American materials.